Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 The same pattern works for SameDay (`{{if_sameday_awb}}...{{sameday_awb}}...{{endif_sameday_awb}}`) and FanCourier (`{{if_fancourier_awb}}...{{fancourier_awb}}...{{endif_fancourier_awb}}`).

+AWB SMS messages are **not sent automatically**.
+This is by design, because courier plugin implementations vary greatly between stores and have many customizations.
+Instead, for each supported courier, when an order has an AWB number attached to it, a **Send SMS** option appears in the **Order Actions** dropdown (top right of the admin order page).
+The admin can manually trigger the SMS from there.
+If needed, your store's developers can extend this feature to send AWB SMS automatically based on your store's specific business logic.

 ### Testing SMS

 At the bottom of the SMS page, you'll find a test form.
 Enter a phone number and a message, then click **Send Test SMS** to verify that everything works before going live.